alper/alpernl/content/posts/notes-from-boyd-the-fighter-pilot-who-changed-the-art-of-war/index.md

   - /dingen/2013/11/notes-from-boyd-the-fighter-pilot-who-changed-the-art-of-war/

 ---
 Another long overdue post with notes from [the biography of Colonel John Boyd](https://www.goodreads.com/book/show/38840.Boyd?ac=1).
-This is partially so long overdue because extracting quotes from Readmill is somewhat annoying and the excellent API integration [Box of Quotes](http://boxofquotes.javierarce.com/) no longer works ((Building things on top of APIs looks to be a thing of the past for anything serious or meant to run longer than one week.)).
+This is partially so long overdue because extracting quotes from Readmill is somewhat annoying and the excellent API integration [Box of Quotes](http://boxofquotes.javierarce.com/) no longer works [^1].

 > He quoted Sophocles: “One must wait until the evening to see how splendid the day has been.”